-- 3.15 Colchester Borough Council has a unique situation with regard to plan making.
+- 3.15 Colchester City Council has a unique situation with regard to plan making.
 The Council worked in collaboration with Braintree and Tendring District Councils on strategic cross boundary issues for North Essex.
-This resulted in a strategic Section One of the Local Plan which is shared by all three Local Planning Authorities.
-This was Adopted by Colchester Borough Council on 2 February 2001. - 3.16 Section Two of each authorities Local Plan includes individual local authority policies and allocations.
-The Colchester Local Plan Section 2 was adopted on 4 July 2022. - 3.17 The Colchester Local Plan Section 2 informs development in the Borough over the period 2017 to 2033 and includes new housing allocations to meet the predicted growth of the Borough over that period. - 3.18 Policy DM8 Affordable Housing, provides guidance on the local requirement for affordable housing, including a 30% affordable housing provision on sites of 10 or more dwellings (major development) in urban areas and above 5 units in designated rural areas.
+This resulted in a strategic Section 1 of the Local Plan which is shared by all three Local Planning Authorities.
+The Section 1 Local Plan was adopted on 2 February 2001. - 3.16 Section 2 of each authorities Local Plan includes individual policies and allocations specific to each authority.
+The Colchester Local Plan Section 2 was adopted on 4 July 2022. - 3.17 The Colchester Local Plan Section 2 informs development across the Council's administrative area for the period 2017 to 2033 and includes new housing allocations to meet the predicted growth of the City over that period. - 3.18 Policy DM8 Affordable Housing, provides guidance on the local requirement for affordable housing, including a 30% affordable housing provision on sites of 10 or more dwellings (major development) in urban areas and above 5 units in designated rural areas.
 This reflects the updated Strategic Housing Market Assessment and evidence on the overall quantum of housing requirements contained in the Objectively Assessed Housing Need Study.
 The Policy was also informed by viability work.
 Further detail is contained in Chapter 4 below. - 3.19 A Full extract of Policy DM8 can be found in Appendix B.